groupserver/buildout/docs/webhook.rst

 Introduction
 ------------

-GroupServer_ provides *web hooks* that allow external systems to access some features.
+GroupServer_ provides *web hooks* that allow external programs to access some features.
 All the hooks work the same way:

 #.
 Data, including a token_ for authentication, is sent to a form